Fredo68usa/Context_22_GuardiumRestAPI/README.md

 # Context_22_GuardiumRestAPI

-Contains a basic but working Python3 script for executing a RestAPI against a Guardium appliance to execute a report.
+Contains a fully working Python3 script for executing a RestAPI against a Guardium appliance to execute a report.

 In particular in contains and execute all the Authentication part in python, something I have not found readily available.